Dog BMI Calculator

 Before searching how to help a dog lose weight, it's sensible to think about the causes as it may make it easier to deal with the issue.
 Several reasons may explain why your dog is gaining weight:

 - Lack of exercise is one of the obvious "culprits" responsible for pet obesity.
 Just like humans, dogs need physical activity.
-It may be difficult to take your pup on multiple long walks daily, especially if you have a busy schedule, but try to get your four-legged friend to moving as much as possible.
-This can also help compensate the calories from treats if you can't bring yourself to say "No".
-If you'd like to know more, you can check how activity level affects your dog's nutritional needs.
+It may be difficult to take your pup on multiple long walks daily, especially if you have a busy schedule, but try to get your four-legged friend moving as much as possible.
+This can also help compensate for the calories from treats if you can't bring yourself to say "No".
+If you'd like to find out how much exactly your pup should be eating, visit the dog calorie calculator.

 - Age, breed, and neutering may all play a role.
 Older and neutered dogs may be less energetic, so eating as much as they used to (or even more) can lead to weight gain.
 Some breeds (e.g., Golden Retrievers) are also more likely to experience obesity, so even if your pet was at a healthy weight previously, a combination of those factors might lead to excessive body mass.